glbala87/ELLA_tool/docs/technical/development.md

 1. Make all your changes to the normal datamodel in `src/vardb/datamodel/` and test them until you're satisfied.
    In general we don't want to make more migration scripts than necessary, so make sure things are proper.
-1. Make and enter a dev instance: `make dev` and `make shell`
+1. Make and enter a dev instance (not necessary if inside a devcontainer): `make dev` and `make shell`
 1. Inside it do:
     1. `ella-cli database ci-migration-head` (resets database to the migration base, then runs all the migrations)
     1. `cd /ella/src/vardb/datamodel/migration/`
     1. `PYTHONPATH=../../.. alembic revision --autogenerate -m "Name of migration"`.
 This will look at the current datamodel and compare it against the database state, generating a migration script from the differences.
 1. Go over the created script, clean it up and test it (`test-api-migration`).

 The migration scripts are far from perfect, so you need some knowledge of SQLAlchemy and Postgres to get it right.
 Known issues are `Sequences` and `ENUM`s, which have to be taken care of manually.
 Also remember to convert any data present in the database if necessary.

-The `test-api-migration` part of the test suite will test also test database migrations, by running the api tests on a migrated database.
+The `test-api-migration` part of the test suite will also test database migrations, by running the api tests on a migrated database.

 ### Manually testing the migrations

 To manually test the migration scripts you can run the upgrade/downgrade parts of the various migrations:
 - $ ella-cli database ci-migration-base
 - $ ella-cli database upgrade e371dfeb38c1